Akeush/TrueStreched/README.md

 3. **Enter your desired stretched resolution** (e.g., `1480x1080`).
 4. **Choose the process priority** for Valorant (`Normal`, `High`, etc.).
 5. **Valorant will launch automatically** with the selected settings.
-6. **While the script is running, you can:**
- - Restart Valorant without exiting the script.
- - Switch Riot accounts and relaunch.
- - Adjust the resolution or priority dynamically.
-7. **When you're done playing, simply close Valorant.**
+6. **When you're done playing, simply close Valorant.**
-8. The script will detect the game's closure and **restore your native resolution.**
+7. The script will detect the game's closure and **restore your native resolution.**

 ## Notes